Russo-Persian War (1804–1813): War

 Troops were moved west to deal with the Turks, a truce was made and Nibolshin was left to guard the frontier.
-Fighting resumed in 1808 when Russia took Echmiadzrin.
+Fighting resumed in 1808 when Russia took Echmiadzin.
 Abbas Mirza was defeated south of Lake Shirvan; as a result, Nakhichevan, or some part of it, was occupied.
 In September 1808, Gudovich attacked Yerevan.
 The assault failed, withdrawal became necessary and 1,000 men, mostly sick and wounded, froze to death on the retreat.
 Escape was only possible because Nibolshin and Lissanevich defeated a "vast horde" of Persians.
 Gudovich resigned and was replaced by Alexander Tormasov.
 In 1809, Fath Ali was driven back from Gyumri and Abbas Mirza from Ganja.
 In 1810 Abbas Mirza tried to invade Karabakh but was defeated at Meghri on the Aras River.

 In early 1812, Persia invaded Karabagh.
 They occupied Shahbulag Castle, which the Russians later recaptured.
 They attacked a Russian battalion at "Sultan-Buda" using European-style infantry and a few British officers.
 After a day of fighting the Russians surrendered.
 Russia responded to this unusual defeat by moving Pyotr Kotlyarevsky, the hero of Akhalkalaki, from the Turkish to the Persian front.

-In the summer of 1812, just as Napoleon was preparing to invade Russia, the Russians made peace with Turkey and Russian troops in Caucasia turned to Persia.
-On 19 October, Kotlyarevsky ignored the cautious Ritishchev's orders, crossed the Aras River and routed the Persians at the Battle of Aslanduz.
+In the summer of 1812, just as Napoleon was preparing to invade Russia, the Russians made peace with the Ottoman Empire and Russian troops in Caucasia turned to Persia.
+On 19 October, Kotlyarevsky ignored the cautious Ritishchev's orders, crossed the Aras river and routed the Persians at the Battle of Aslanduz.
 He then crossed the snow-covered Mughan Plain and, after a five-day siege, stormed the newly-built fort of Lankaran.
 The Russians lost 1000 men, two-thirds of their force.
 Of the 4000-man Persian garrison, every survivor was bayonetted.
 Kotlyarevsky was found wounded among a heap of corpses.
 He was carried half-dead to Tiflis (now Tbilisi) and survived for 39 more years, unfit for further service.
 A victory at "Karabezouk" completed the discomfiture of the Persians (3 April 1813).
 News of Napoleon's defeat reached Persia in the spring of 1813.
 Peace negotiations were already underway and an armistice was made in October.
-In the Treaty of Gulistan, Persia recognized Russian possession of all the Khanates it held and gave up all pretensions to Dagestan and Georgia.
+In the Treaty of Gulistan, Persia recognized Russian possession of all the khanates it held and gave up all pretensions to Dagestan and Georgia.
 The border in the northern part of Talysh was left for later decision.
 Persia kept Meghri in southwest Karabakh, which the Russians had abandoned as unhealthy and inaccessible from the rest of Karabakh.

 Thirteen years later, in another Russo-Persian War fought from 1826 to 1828, Persia tried to regain its territory.
-It was defeated and lost the Khanates of Yerevan and Nakhichevan, roughly corresponding to modern Armenia.
+It was defeated and lost the khanates of Yerevan and Nakhichevan, roughly corresponding to modern Armenia.